Hand transplantation: Other hand transplantation surgeries

 On 4 May 2009 Jeff Kepner, a 57-year-old Augusta, Georgia resident underwent the first double hand transplant in the United States at the University of Pittsburgh Medical Center by a team led by W. P. Andrew Lee, who also had been performing careful basic research on such transplants for many years.
 As of 2016, Kepner was still lacking function in his hands and stated he wished he could have them removed.

-On 18 February 2010, the first female in the United States underwent hand transplantation at Wilford Hall Medical Center in San Antonio, Texas.
-The procedure was performed by surgeons from The Hand Center of San Antonio and US Air Force.
+On 18 February 2010, the first woman in the United States underwent hand transplantation at Wilford Hall Medical Center in San Antonio, Texas.
+The procedure was performed by surgeons from the Hand Center of San Antonio and US Air Force.

 On 22 June 2010, a Polish soldier received two new hands from a female donor, after losing them three years earlier while saving a young recruit from a bomb.

 On 8 March 2011, 26-year-old Emily Fennell underwent an 18-hour surgery to attach a right hand.
 This was performed in the Ronald Reagan UCLA Medical Center.

 On 12 March 2011 Linda Lu became the recipient of a hand transplant, performed at Emory University Hospital, from a donor, Leslie Sullivent.

 In the fall of 2011, 28-year-old Lindsay Ess received a double hand transplant at the Hospital of the University of Pennsylvania in an 11 1/2 hour surgery.

 On 27 December 2012, 51-year-old Mark Cahill received a right hand transplant at Leeds General Infirmary in the UK.
 The recipient's hand was removed during the same eight-hour operation, reportedly allowing very accurate restoration of nerve structures, believed to be an international first.

 On 27 February 2013, 38-year-old Eskandar Moghaddami received hand transplant surgery by the 15th of Khordad Hospital plastic surgery team in Tehran, Iran.

 On 13 January 2015, doctors at the Kochi-based Amrita Institute of Medical Sciences and Research Centre (AIMS) successfully conducted India's first hand transplant.
 A 30-year-old man, who had lost both his hands in a train accident, received the hands of a 24-year-old accident victim.